 Most of the time, you can use home care solutions and await your child to get much better.
 If you are worried or your child’s pain is becoming worse, or the pain lasts longer than 24 hours, call your health care supplier.

-Have your child lie quietly to see if the abdominal pain disappears.
+Have your child lie quietly to see if the lower abdominal pain disappears.

 Offer sips of water or other clear fluids.